moq-wg/moq-transport/draft-lcurley-warp.md

 The SETUP parameters are described in the {{setup-parameters}} section.

-## SEGMENT
+## OBJECT
-A SEGMENT message contains a single segment associated with a specified track, as well as associated metadata required to deliver, cache, and forward it.
+A OBJECT message contains a single media object associated with a specified track, as well as associated metadata required to deliver, cache, and forward it.

-The format of the SEGMENT message is as follows:
+The format of the OBJECT message is as follows:

 ~~~
-SEGMENT Header {
+OBJECT Header {
   Header Name Length (8),
   Header Name (..),
   Header Value Length (i),
   Header Value (..),
 }

-SEGMENT Message {
+OBJECT Message {
   Track ID (i),
-  Number of Segment Headers (i),
+  Number of Object Headers (i),
-  Segment Headers (..) ...,
+  Object Headers (..) ...,
-  Segment Payload (..)
+  Object Payload (..)
 }
 ~~~
-{: #warp-segment-format title="Warp SEGMENT Message"}
+{: #warp-object-format title="Warp OBJECT Message"}

 This document defines the following headers: